 MARIE J. KUDA (1991): For more than 40 years, she has worked as activist, historian, archivist, writer, lecturer, and publisher to promote and preserve positive images of lesbians and gay men.
-She organized five national lesbian writers conferences, published the first annotated lesbian bibliography, Women Loving Women, and is still contributing to literary reference materials and writing articles.
+She organized five national lesbian writers conferences, published the first annotated lesbian bibliography, Women Loving Women, and until recently was still contributing to literary reference materials and writing articles.
+She was lately a nursing-home patient pending other housing assistance.